 O’Sullivan, Keith (2010) In a Tradition of Republican Revolution: Romanticism and Philip Pullman’s His Dark Materials.
 PhD thesis, Dublin City University.
 (Supervisors: Dr Derek Hand, Dr Mary Shine Thompson and Celia Keenan)

 Gender Identity: Child Readers and Library Collections (2017-2019)

 - DCU PI: Dr Keith O’Sullivan, School of English

 - DCU Project Assistant: Sue Miller, Education Librarian, Cregan Library

-The Centre for Research in Children’s and Young Adult Literature, School of English, DCU, partnered University of Bologna — and project partners University of Vigo, University of Paris 13, Regional Library of Veliko Tarnovo (Bulgaria) and City Library of Sarajevo — on the Creative Europe project ‘Gender Identity: Child Readers and Library Collections’.
+The Centre for Research in Children’s and Young Adult Literature, School of English, partnered University of Bologna — and project partners University of Vigo, University of Paris 13, Regional Library of Veliko Tarnovo (Bulgaria) and City Library of Sarajevo — on the Creative Europe project ‘Gender Identity: Child Readers and Library Collections’.

 Th €310,000 project, which was co-funded with a European Union grant, brought together specialists working in children's literature, gender studies, translation studies, library science and education, with the aim of discovering, exploring and promoting literature that enables young readers (from the age of 3 to 10) to reflect on their identities and, in their own time, question stereotypes, bias and perceived norms around gender.